Guests may remain in their wheelchair or Electric Convenience Vehicle to experience this attraction.

 Cast off on a scenic half-mile adventure into the wilds of old America aboard a steam-powered paddler.
 Board the 19th-century-inspired Mark Twain riverboat nestled in the heart of Frontierland and embark on a relaxing sightseeing voyage around Pirate’s Lair on Tom Sawyer Island.

-During this charming, 14-minute journey into America’s early frontier, sharp-eyed explorers can observe a menagerie of sights along the river’s edge, including:
+Sights to See During this charming, 14-minute journey into America’s early frontier, sharp-eyed explorers can observe a menagerie of sights along the river’s edge, including:

 The Mark Twain is a working reproduction of the historic vessels that ferried people up and down the mighty Mississippi.
 An actual working steam engine converts the water from the Rivers of America into steam that in turn powers the large paddle that propels the boat.

-Featuring meticulously detailed wood craftsmanship, the 28-foot tall, 105-foot-long vessel is comprised of 4 pristine decks:
+On the Riverboat Featuring meticulously detailed wood craftsmanship, the 28-foot tall, 105-foot-long vessel is comprised of 4 pristine decks:

 Limited seating is available on the first deck.